-- (ix) Ongoing building and site management. - C2 Development must comply with Part 3H Sustainable Design. - C3 All residential development must comply with the provisions of SEPP (BASIX). - C4 Apartmentbuildings and Mixed Use Developments containing residential units are to comply with the principles and provisions of State Environmental Planning Policy No 65 (SEPP 65) and the Apartment Design Guide in relation to building performance. - C5 Multi dwelling housing must apply, where relevant, the principles outlined in the Apartment Design Guide in relation to building performance.
+- C2 Development must comply with Part 3H Sustainable Design. - C3 All residential development must comply with the provisions of SEPP (BASIX). - C4 Apartment buildings and Mixed Use Developments containing residential units are to comply with the principles and provisions of State Environmental Planning Policy No 65 (SEPP 65) and the Apartment Design Guide in relation to building performance. - C5 Multi dwelling housing must apply, where relevant, the principles outlined in the Apartment Design Guide in relation to building performance.